WilliamsPanLab/PsychedProps/README.md

 - **4D.I** MDMA
   Remember this script encapsulates DMN integration/segregation and autocorrelation scripting.
 It can be found in markdown format [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.md).
 - **4D.II** Psilocybin
-  The equivalent script for psilocybin can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_psil.Rmd).
+  The equivalent script for psilocybin can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_psil.md).
 Note this also has the lasting effects lil' chunk of code (just after line 1,000).
 - **4D.III** LSD
-  The equivalent script for mice can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice.Rmd).
+  The equivalent script for mice can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice.md).

 ## 5. Bootstraps and AUC curves
-You can find the bootstrap and AUC analyses (figure 4) further down the [same markdown file used above](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.md).
+You can find the bootstrap and AUC analyses for MDMA (figure 4) further down the [same markdown file used above](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.md).
 The .md file doesn't have line numbers, but you can cntrl-F to "library(pROC)" to find where this section stats.
 If instead look at the .Rmd, this starts at line 1061.

-.rmd psil
+Same goes for bootstrap and AUC/bootstraps for psilocybin.
+Check out the [same markdown as prior](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_psil.md)

-.rmd mice
+Aaaaand same goes for mice.
+Here's the [link](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice.md)

 ## 6. Self-Report: MDMA
 You can find the bootstrap and AUC analyses (figure 4) further down the [same markdown file used above](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.md).
 The .md file doesn't have line numbers, but you can cntrl-F to "inter-psychedelic-session to find where this section stats.
 If instead look at the .Rmd, this starts at line 1374.